edgeable/edgeable/packages/docs/pages/index.md

 Edgeable is an Enterprise-grade Serverless edge "able" cloud function.

 With `Edgeable` you can easily deploy a cloud function to be executed over the edge.
 Using `Edgeable` regularly can help with building request-intensive apps with Micro-servicing and separation of concerns in mind.

 ## ⚡️ Features

 - High-availability and Scalability available by default.
-- Ready-to-use & Barebone Workers.
+- Ready-to-use (RTU) & Barebone (BB) Workers.
 - Global durable KV Objects.
 - Live editor.
 - Queue.